Simplicial approach to path homology of quivers, marked categories, groups and algebras: Marked groups

-where the map $H_*(G,X)\otimes H_*(G,X) \to H_*(G\times G, X \vee X)$ is induced by the Eilenberg-Zilber map (see \eqref{eq:kunneth-groups}).
-This product will be also called Pontryagin product on $H_*(G,X).$
+where the map $\PH_*(G,M)\otimes \PH_*(G,M) \to \PH_*(G\times G, M \vee M)$ is induced by the Eilenberg-Zilber map (see \eqref{eq:kunneth-groups}).
+This product will be also called Pontryagin product on $\PH_*(G,M).$

-\begin{proposition} For any pointed subset of an abelian group $X\subseteq G$ the Pontryagin product \eqref{eq:pontryagin} defines a structure of graded-commutative (assotiative, unital) algebra on $H_*(G,X)$ that depends naturally of $(G,X).$ Moreover, if $X=G,$ then the Pontryagin product \eqref{eq:pontryagin} coincides with the classical Pontryagin product on $H_*(G).$ \end{proposition} \begin{proof} It is well known \cite[p.220]{quillen1969rational} and can be easily checked that the Eilener-Zilber map is associative and commutative in the following sense.
+\begin{proposition} For a marked abelian group $(G,M)$ the Pontryagin product \eqref{eq:pontryagin} defines a structure of graded-commutative (assotiative, unital) algebra on $\PH_*(G,M)$ that depends naturally of $(G,M).$ Moreover, if $M=G,$ then the Pontryagin product \eqref{eq:pontryagin} coincides with the classical Pontryagin product on $H_*(G).$ \end{proposition} \begin{proof} It is well known \cite[p.220]{quillen1969rational} and can be easily checked that the Eilenberg-Zilber map is associative and commutative in the following sense.
 For any simplicial modules $A,A',A''$ the diagrams

 and

 are commutative, where $t:\NN A\otimes \NN A' \to \NN A' \otimes \NN A$ is a morphism of complexes given by $t(a\otimes a')= (-1)^{nn'} a' \otimes a$ for $a\in \NN_n A $ and $a'\in \NN_{n'} A',$ and $T:A\otimes A' \to A' \otimes A$ is given by $T(a\otimes a') = a'\otimes a.$ (Someone, who likes abstract nonsense, can say that $(\NN,\varepsilon)$ is a symmetric lax monoidal functor ${\sf sMod}\to {\sf Ch}_{\geq 0}$.
 It is also related to ``monoidal Dold-Kan correspondence'').
 This follows that for any commutative simplicial algebra $\mathpzc{A}$ there is a structure of graded-commutative algebra on $\NN \mathpzc{A}$ defined by the map $\NN \mathpzc{A} \otimes \NN \mathpzc{A} \overset{\varepsilon}\longrightarrow \NN (\mathpzc{A} \otimes \mathpzc{A}) \longrightarrow \NN \mathpzc{A},$ where $\mathpzc{A} \otimes \mathpzc{A} \to \mathpzc{A} $ is the multiplication morphism.